October 22-23, 2025 at the UC Davis Conference Center

 Roxy Rivas, Pacoima Beautiful

-Matt Biggar, Connected Places
+Matt Biggar, Connected to Place

 Location: Ballroom B